Kiwi tech star Vend on hiring spree, targets $1b valuation

 Vend's wider ecosystem spans from tight integration with accounting programmes like Xero and QuickBooks Online to its "light partnership" with Apple that sees it showcased by the tech giant as one of a series of business apps for iOS (the software that runs iPads and iPhones).

-The tech industry is full of companies that got speed wobbles after bringing on to many staff, too fast, and planning came unstuck.
+The tech industry is full of companies that got speed wobbles after bringing on too many staff, too fast, and planning came unstuck.
 Vend was one of them, mid-decade.

 Fala - an alumnus of the buttoned-down McKinsey & Co who succeeded founder Fergusson in 2016 - says Vend learned from its earlier experience.